-Florida's first statewide survey certified under Federal Register Guidelines was completed in 1999 and surveys have been conducted every year since.
+Florida's first statewide survey certified under Federal Register Guidelines was completed in 1999 and surveys have been conducted every year since, with an exception in 2020 (due to the COVID-19 pandemic).
 These annual surveys provide an accurate and reliable estimate of safety belt use in Florida at a specific point in time (usually in June of every year).
-The 2019 survey is comparable to the first estimate accredited by National Highway Traffic Safety Administration (NHTSA) in 1999 and all statewide surveys conducted thereafter.
+The 2021 survey is comparable to the first estimate accredited by National Highway Traffic Safety Administration (NHTSA) in 1999 and all statewide surveys conducted thereafter.